gongzhitaao/GnusSolution/README.md

    `gnus` is known to have problems properly handling flags, e.g., *read*, on mails.
 Instead of using `gnus` to directly messing up with mail, we use a delicate mail server, `dovecot` to interact with mails professionally.
 In this case, `gnus` only tells `dovecot` what it wants to do and `dovecot` does it accordingly.
-   For example, when finishing reading a mail in `gnus`, `gnus` sents notifies `dovecot` that this mail should be marked as *read*, `dovecot` does it accordingly.
+   For example, when finishing reading a mail in `gnus`, `gnus` notifies `dovecot` that this mail should be marked as *read*, `dovecot` does it accordingly.
 And as you already know it, this *read* flag with be synced by `offlineimap`.
 4. **cron**.
-Invoke `offlineimap` periodically.  `offlineimap` does not run by itself magically, we need to invoke `offlineimap` periodically to sync between remote and local.
+Invoke `offlineimap` periodically.  `offlineimap` does not run by itself magically, we need to invoke `offlineimap` periodically to sync between local and remote.
 You may also invoke `offlineimap` manually if that's how want it LOL.
 5. **gnus**.
 You read/write/reply/... mails in it.
 Basically it is a interface where you interact with mails.
 Although `gnus` can actually finished all the above mentioned jobs by itself (woooof), I decide to use professional utilities to handle what it is best at.
+6. **netrc**.
+The `netrc` file stores the password.
+It has to be set to mode `600` (read/write by current login user only) to work properly.

-## Devil Is in the Detail ##
+## Devil is in the detail ##

 This section explains in detail configuration of each component.
 Note that there are many possible working configurations available, what's